RadicalCommEcol/multitrophic_feasibility/README.md

-Data and code for: The non-random structure of multi-trophic ecological interactions maximises species coexistence
+Data and code for: Non-random interactions within and across guilds shape the potential to coexist in multi-trophic ecological communities

 ### Summary